General Meetings

 10:45 am Coffee and Conversation

-11:30 am Meeting and Speaker
+11:30 am Speaker

 NOTE: Extra parking is available in front of the large lot on the grass and across the street in front of the Minister’s house.